Mental Health Improvement Fund round two recipients

 Supporting this is a program empowering People Leaders in the identification and intervention of mental health risks in the workplace, whilst building resilience skills when dealing with adversity.

-In recognition of the role of workplaces in the prevention on family violence and associated mental health problems, Cross Yarra Partnership Design and Construction will work towards White Ribbon Workplace Accreditation.
+In recognition of the role of workplaces in the prevention on family violence and associated mental health problems, CYP Design & Construction will work towards White Ribbon Workplace Accreditation.

 Learnings will be validated, and research published by RMIT to the benefit of the wider industry.

-Cross Yarra Partnership Design and Construction is a consortium comprising John Holland, Lendlease and Bouygues Construction contracted to deliver the Tunnels and Stations package of works for the Metro Tunnel Project.
+CYP Design & Construction is a consortium comprising John Holland, Lendlease and Bouygues Construction contracted to deliver the Tunnels and Stations package of works for the Metro Tunnel Project.

 Peninsula Health is leading a project on behalf of a consortium of 12 Victorian Health Services, aiming to develop mentally healthy workplaces with cultures that promote and facilitate employee mental health and wellbeing.
 All knowledge and resources will be shared across this group of more than 80,000 health workers.